tardisfromtornspace/Bridge-Commander/Documentation/NonAlteranCanonSGTechReadme.txt

 * SG Shields: at the moment, this tech is used to know what ships use Stargate shielding/protection and which type (excluding the Atlantis and AncientCity, already covered in https://www.gamefront.com/games/bridge-commander/file/canonical-alteran-technologies)
 ** This tech also works as a marker to indicate what techs it can protect itself from better or worse, from common SG shield characteristics, to technological differences.
 ** Despite the name, it is also used to storage some hull types, for tracing.
 This is because not all hulls are made equal, and some materials on the hulls may make them more or less susceptible to certain types of damage than others.
-** Now all SG Shields have lessened hull bleedthrough up to a bit above 40% shields (if the vessel has shields, that is).
+** Now all SG Shields have lessened hull bleedthrough up to a bit above 40% shields (if the vessel has shields and is not Wraith, that is).
-** Now all vessels with SG shields have collision damage disabled, and simulated by a script that simulates shield drain and collisions.
-That way you can ram a regular KM ambassador and suffer little to no damage.
+** Now all vessels with SG shields have collision damage disabled, and simulated by a script that simulates shield drain and collisions, according to shield strength, ship's mass and ship radius.
+That way you can ram a regular KM Ambassador and suffer little to no damage.
-*** As a byproduct of this buff, all Stargate vessel's mass on this mod have been tweaked so the shield suffers from more or less strain from a collision impact.
-For the most part, the masses have been noticeably buffed.
-** Asgard shields will not be drained from shots that are lesser than their shield facet regeneration, unless additional effects are added.
+** Asgard shields will not be drained from shots that are lesser than their shield facet regeneration and will regenerate as if the weak shot was not there on the first place, unless additional effects are added.
 ** Ori shields will not be drained from shots lesser than a few times their facet shield regeneration - in fact if the shot is too weak they will absorb the energy to recover and strengthen themselves.
 ** Anubis's Superweapon's shields are temporarily reduced to 40% integrity when too deep inside a planet's atmosphere.
 ** As a nicety to the player, SG Shields are automatically raised from the beginning.